 These type of fireplaces are also super easy to install.
 They're cost-effective to build and provide the perfect amount of heat to the room.
 An electric fireplace is available in various models, but popular designs include electric mantel fireplaces, electric fireplace TV stands and entertainment centers.

 These type of fireplaces are often not that popular if you're looking to generate a lot of heat.
 If you want a better heat-generating fireplace, you will prefer a gas- or wood- burning fireplace.
-People do like ethanol fireplaces, though, because they are easy to install, it burns ethanol and they're available in many styles.
+People do like ethanol fireplaces, though, because they are easy to install, they burn ethanol and they're available in many styles.
 You can get a wall-mounted or tabletop unit.
 You can even purchase a fireplace conversion kit that allows you to convert a wood- or gas-burning fireplace to ethanol.

 Know What You Want